ilmanzo/ilmanzo.github.com/content/post/measuring-test-coverage-on-binaries.md

  2,064 ( 0.84%)  /usr/src/debug/glibc-2.41/stdio-common/Xprintf_buffer_write.c:__printf_buffer_write [/usr/lib64/libc.so.6]
 ```

-While a bit confusing, it contains all the informations we need.
+While a bit confusing, it contains all the information we need.
 It just needs some elaboration ...

 ## 🤖 Automate it